linuxserver/docker-webtop/README.md

 ### Language Support - Internationalization

-The environment variable `LC_ALL` can be used to start Webtop in a different language than English simply pass for example to launch the Desktop session in French `LC_ALL=fr_FR.UTF-8`.
-Some languages like Chinese, Japanese, or Korean will be missing fonts needed to render properly known as cjk fonts, but others may exist and not be installed inside the Webtop depending on what underlying distribution you are running.
+The environment variable `LC_ALL` can be used to start this container in a different language than English simply pass for example to launch the Desktop session in French `LC_ALL=fr_FR.UTF-8`.
+Some languages like Chinese, Japanese, or Korean will be missing fonts needed to render properly known as cjk fonts, but others may exist and not be installed inside the container depending on what underlying distribution you are running.
 We only ensure fonts for Latin characters are present.
 Fonts can be installed with a mod on startup.

 To install cjk fonts on startup as an example pass the environment variables (Alpine base):

 ```
 -e DOCKER_MODS=linuxserver/mods:universal-package-install
--e INSTALL_PACKAGES=font-noto-cjk
--e LC_ALL=zh_CN.UTF-8
+-e INSTALL_PACKAGES=font-noto-cjk-e LC_ALL=zh_CN.UTF-8
 ```

 The web interface has the option for "IME Input Mode" in Settings which will allow non english characters to be used from a non en_US keyboard on the client.
 Once enabled it will perform the same as a local Linux installation set to your locale.